rjarea51/StratuxHud/readme.md

 12. I attached the bike helmet strap on the back frame of the headset with very strong thread

-13. View splitter for right eye.
+13. View splitter for the right eye.
 I got a free sample from www.velken.de Art.-Nr.
-111030 Sonnenschutzfolie (you also can use a very thin plastic).
-Cut it to shape as shown in the image and attach it with double sticking tape on the side of the monitor.
-It helps to eliminated distortion through the right eye.
+111030 Sonnenschutzfolie (you can also use a very thin plastic).
+Cut it to shape as shown in the image and attach it with double sticking tape on to the side of the monitor.
+It helps to eliminated viewing distortion through the right eye.

 ![splitter](media/splitter.jpg)